GuilhermeBrejeiro/guilhermebrejeiro/README.md

 - :books: AWS scholarship winner for the Machine Learning Engineer nanodegree at [Udacity](https://www.udacity.com/) (Graduated)

-- 🌱 I’m currently learning **anything related to MLEnginer, MLOps and LLMs**
+- 🌱 I’m currently learning **anything related to MLEnginer, MLOps and AI**

 - 📫 How to reach me **juanbre@gmail.com**